Joel Veitch: Albums

+Animations

+Among his many animations, a series of kittens performing various songs has attracted attention online.
+These include "Punk Kittens" ("Fell In Love With a Girl" by the White Stripes), two videos with the "Viking Kittens" ("Immigrant Song" by Led Zeppelin, and "Gay Bar" by Electric Six).

 Movies

 Several of Veitch's movies, including one featuring a remake of Destiny's Child's Independent Woman by Elbow, are played and sung by kittens, similar to the Crusha adverts which Veitch also created.

 Some of Veitch's other movies feature actual songs by artists such as Madonna, with either slightly edited lyrics, and/or with modified subtitles, and always with fitting, and sometimes funny animations.

 Commercial work

 Veitch is responsible for many adverts and other spots on both British and US TV.